-A few years ago (almost three, to be exact) I was visiting Emma, Dwight, and Essie, who were living on Camp Pendleton.
-It was during the time of the wildfires—some of which were burning on base.
+A few years ago (almost four, to be exact) I was visiting Emma, Dwight, and Essie, who were living on Camp Pendleton.
+It was during a time they were having wildfires—some of which were burning on Camp Pendleton.

 You could see the fires from the front yard of their house and each day we wondered if they would get close enough for us to have to be evacuated.
 At around 1 a.m. one morning we stopped wondering because over the loud speakers positioned throughout the base, a voice came on telling us we needed to evacuate immediately.